DannyInTheShell/DannyInTheShell/README.md

 Welcome to my project portfolio.
 Here you’ll find hands-on security projects demonstrating skills I’ve built through learning, experimentation, and tackling complex challenges.
 Projects are updated regularly as I expand my expertise.

+## About Me

+I bring over 20 years of professional experience, a relentless curiosity, and a passion for solving problems creatively.
+I thrive on challenges, diving in wide-eyed, mastering the unknown, and emerging like a Viking Jedi with a cape of technical expertise (Kamado Joe included for fuel and inspiration).

+My experience spans:
+- Leading and training teams across technical and operational domains.
+- Troubleshooting and resolving complex IT issues.
+(Layer 8...)
+- Automating workflows, scripting solutions, and securing systems.
+- Managing vulnerabilities with Tenable and hardening cloud infrastructure in Azure.
+- Physical security work for events and individuals.
+Keeping people and things safe, sometimes unnoticed but always effective.

+Cybersecurity is where I feel most at home.
+I strive to combine technical skills, strategic thinking, and a commitment to protecting people and systems.
+I approach cybersecurity with the same mindset I’ve had since childhood: protect, learn, adapt, and help people stay safe, whether they realize it or not.

 ## ⚠️ Vulnerability Management Projects